Svitlana-O-Blashchuk/finger_tapping_tasks/README.md

 - Pinky index is 5
 The correct pattern participants have to perform is [1,2,3,4,5].
 The finger taps are excluded, if any of the other 4 fingers were untapped.
 #### Outcome
 - tapping pattern
 - total errors (taps outside the main pattern)
+- total taps
+- error rate (total errors/total taps*100%)

+### 5️⃣ Index-Middle Sequential Analysis (`5.
+Index-Middle finger tapping.docx`)

+#### Task
+Participants are instructed to tap their fingers in sequence Index → Middle → Index → Middle... as quickly and accurately as possible.
+- Index index is 2
+- Middle index is 3
+The correct pattern participants have to perform is [2,3].

+#### Outcome
+- tapping pattern
+- total errors (taps outside the main pattern)